SevenShepherd/SevenShepherd.github.io/_posts/2023-04-15-hypocrisy.markdown

 >
 <span style="font-weight:bold;margin-left:25px;"><sup>8</sup> ‘This people honors me with their lips, but their heart<sup><a href="https://www.biblegateway.com/passage/?search=Matthew+15%3A7-8&version=NET">[a]</a></sup> is far from me,</span>
 >
-&mdash; <a href="https://www.biblegateway.com/passage/?search=Matthew+15%3A7-8&version=NET">Matthew 15:7-8 NET</a> a. tn The term “heart” is a collective singular in the Greek text.
+<a href="https://www.biblegateway.com/passage/?search=Matthew+15%3A7-8&version=NET">a.</a> tn The term “heart” is a collective singular in the Greek text.

 <!-- - <a name="ia0" href="#contents" style="font-family:'Times New Roman',Times,serif;font-style:italic;font-weight:bold;font-size:1.4em;">i.a.1. <a href="https://amzn.to/3WsN0Uw" style="font-family:'Times New Roman',Times,serif;font-style:italic;font-weight:bold;font-size:1.4em;">ESV Study Bible</a></a> -->